Thomas Johann Seebeck

-Thomas Johann Seebeck ([ˈtoːmas ˈjoːhan ˈzeːbɛk]; 9 April 1770 – 10 December 1831) was a Baltic German physicist, who, in 1822, observed a relationship between heat and magnetism.
-Later, in 1823, Ørsted called this phenomenon thermoelectric effect.
+Thomas Johann Seebeck ([ˈtoːmas ˈjoːhan ˈzeːbɛk]; 9 April 1770 – 10 December 1831) was a German physicist who observed a relationship between heat and magnetism.
+Danish physicist Hans Christian Ørsted later called this phenomenon the thermoelectric effect.

+Early life and experiments

 Seebeck was born in Reval (today Tallinn) to a wealthy Baltic German merchant family.
 He received a medical degree in 1802 from the University of Göttingen, but preferred to study physics.
 From 1821 to 1823, Seebeck performed a series of experiments trying to understand Ørsted's findings from 1820.
 During his experiments, he observed that a junction of dissimilar metals produces a deflexion on a magnetic needle (compass) when exposed to a temperature gradient.
 Because Ørsted had discovered that an electric current produces a deflexion on a compass transversal to the wire, Seebeck's results were interpreted as a thermoelectric effect.
 This is now called the Peltier–Seebeck effect and is the basis of thermocouples and thermopiles.